 Learn more about research at the Sydney Nursing School.

 The population ageing research program at the Sydney School of Public Health brings together a multidisciplinary team to improve the quality of life for older people.
-Much of the research is based on data collected in the Concord Health and Ageing in Men Project (CHAMP), which involved 1700 men aged 70 years and older.
-We are currently working to extend this program to examine the psychosocial and economic aspects of an ageing workforce, retirement and old age.
+Much of the research in this areas is conducted through the Centre of Excellence in Population Ageing Research (CEPAR).

 Learn more about research at the Sydney School of Public Health.